100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:19:25] – Sara Barkat

 Same with sewing.
-It opens a lot of options as to like you don’t have to just buy clothes or a bag or this or that.
-Whatever you want, you can also, on the one hand, maybe you can make it, on the other hand, even if you can’t make it, if you know a little bit about it, it’ll be easier for you to pick out.
+It opens many options like you don’t have to just buy clothes or a bag or this or that.
+Whatever you want, you can also, on the one hand, maybe you can make it, on the other hand, even if you can’t make it, if you know a little bit about it.
+It’ll be easier for you to pick out.
 Is something well made?
 Is it going to last?
 Stuff like that.

 [00:20:28] – Claire Haidar